Skip to main content

 4. Your hearing needs have changed (due to either health or lifestyle changes)

 You are very welcome to contact us in case you consider getting a new hearing aid.
-If you visit one of our clinics, you can get a risk-free trial of a modern quality hearing aid.
+If you visit one of our clinics, you can get a risk-free experience of a modern quality hearing aid.

-New hearing aids Free hearing aid trial
+New hearing aids Risk-free hearing aid experience

 Hearing aids placed next to a smartphone on a light blue surface.